-But fear not; there are a couple of ways to get your video in front of an audience.
+But no worries; there are ways to get your video viewed.

 The easiest one?
 Video popups.

-Before creating the popup itself, you need to host it.
+Before creating the video popup itself, you need to host it.

 How do you choose the right platform?